-Number Action 2.14 Complete adoption of new zoning by-laws for Washington Street, 150 Center, and the Valley Screw site, as needed.
-2.15 Expand the existing Complete Streets program to connect the Community Trail with Veasey Memorial Park along Washington Street.
-2.16 Expand the existing Complete Streets program to connect Washington, Center, and Salem Streets to School Street and the Community Trail.
-2.17 If the storefront improvement program recommended for Elm Square is successful, consider expanding eligibility to businesses on Washington Street.
-Veasey Memorial Park 2.18 Evaluate the current uses and management of Veasey Memorial Park and identify options for future management and use of the site.
-2.19 Implement the recommendations of the use and management evaluation.
-2.20 Evaluate the feasibility of and acquire lands for the expansion of town-wide trail network linkages to connect the Community Trail to the Johnson's Creek drainage and the Meadow Pond / Veasey Memorial Park area.
-Goal 3 Create a significant gateway to Groveland from Georgetown that balances open space with new mixed-use development along Route 97 and in the Industrial District.
+Number Action Owners/Partners Timeline 2.14 Complete adoption of new zoning by-laws for Washington Street, 150 Center, and the Valley Screw site, as needed.
+Planning Board EDPCD 3-5 years 2.15 Expand the existing Complete Streets program to connect the Community Trail with Veasey Memorial Park along Washington Street.
+Board of Selectmen Highway Department EDPCD 3-5 years 2.16 Expand the existing Complete Streets program to connect Washington, Center, and Salem Streets to School Street and the Community Trail.
+Board of Selectmen Highway Department EDPCD 3-5 years 2.17 If the storefront improvement program recommended for Elm Square is successful, consider expanding eligibility to businesses on Washington Street.
+Board of Selectmen EDPCD 3-5 years Veasey Memorial Park 2.18 Evaluate the current uses and management of Veasey Memorial Park and identify options for future management and use of the site.
+Board of Selectmen Conservation Commission 0-2 years 2.19 Implement the recommendations of the use and management evaluation.
+Board of Selectmen Conservation Commission 3-5 years 2.20 Evaluate the feasibility of and acquire lands for the expansion of town-wide trail network linkages to connect the Community Trail to the Johnson's Creek drainage and the Meadow Pond / Veasey Memorial Park area.
+Board of Selectmen Conservation Commission Recreation Committee Goal 3 Create a significant gateway to Groveland from Georgetown that balances open space with new mixed-use development along Route 97 and in the Industrial District.
 Route 97/Salem Street to Bagnall Elementary 3.1 Evaluate the current zoning along the corridor and identify changes to create incentives for mixed-use development that would enhance the gateway and supply needed housing and amenities, such as small-scale commercial, retail, restaurant, and outdoor dining.
 Create development standards and design guidelines for the corridor that will shape the quality of the public realm and support place-making initiatives by property and business owners.
 Consider impacts of new uses on surrounding neighborhoods and the creation of appropriate buffers or transition zones.
-3.2 Partner with property owners and businesses along the corridor to encourage simple place- making initiatives, including improvements to landscape, signage, and lighting and amenities such as outdoor seating and dining.
-3.3 Develop a specific identity for this corridor within the town-wide branding/identity strategy discussed in Goal 4.
+Planning Board EDPCD GMLD 0-2 years 3.2 Partner with property owners and businesses along the corridor to encourage simple place- making initiatives, including improvements to landscape, signage, and lighting and amenities such as outdoor seating and dining.
+Planning Board EDPCD 0-2 years 3.3 Develop a specific identity for this corridor within the town-wide branding/identity strategy discussed in Goal 4.
+Board of Selectmen EDPCD 0-2 years